Decentralidia/Rebuttal/Readme.md

 ### 1. Are the authors considering the use of additional metrics, beyond accuracy?

 Thanks for providing feedback on the reported metrics.
 Nevertheless, as mentioned in `Section 6.2` of the paper (lines 617 and 618), we tackled the imbalanced data issue during training by implementing a weighted loss.
 Additionally, in the test dataset, we took measures to ensure an equal representation of samples from both groups for the final evaluation.
-Therefore, given the space limitations in the paper and the fact that accuracy can effectively reflect the model's performance in a balanced evaluation of each class, we chose to concentrate exclusively on the accuracy metric.
+Therefore, given the space limitations in the paper and the fact that accuracy can effectively reflect the model's performance in a balanced assessment of each class, we chose to concentrate exclusively on the accuracy metric.

 ***